Hydrocracking vs Hydrotreating: Two Types of Hydroprocessing In Petroleum Refining

 What are Hydrocracking and Hydrotreating?

-Hydrocracking is a catalytic process in refining that transforms heavy hydrocarbon molecules into lighter and more valuable products such as gasoline, diesel, and jet fuel.
-This method relies on elevated temperatures, typically ranging from 400 to 700°F, and high pressures of 1,000 to 3,000 psi, with hydrogen and specialized catalysts playing key roles.
-Hydrogen serves a dual purpose: stabilizing the resulting smaller hydrocarbon molecules and minimizing the production of undesired byproducts like coke.
-Hydrocracking is particularly advantageous for upgrading low-value feedstocks, including vacuum gas oils and residual oils, into high-grade fuel products.
+Hydrocracking is a refining catalytic process that reaps the benefit of splitting heavy hydrocarbon molecules into light and more valuable products, like gasoline, diesel, and jet fuel.
+The technology makes use of high temperatures, which generally vary from 400 to 700°F, and pressure that goes up to over 3,000 psi, with hydrogen and specially-designed catalysts being the main protagonists.
+While hydrogen plays the role of both stabilizing the newly produced smaller hydrocarbon molecules and keeping the formation of undesired byproducts, like coke, at a minimum.
+It is thus in the case of upgrading low-value feedstocks, for example, vacuum gas oils and residual oils, hydrocracking is by far the most effective method to convert them into high-quality fuel products.

 Catalyst Types in Hydrocracking and Hydrotreating